 Social Media Accounts

 The last factor we look at is Social Media.
 Social Media is a useful attendant addition to any website.
 Consider the social media accounts connected to a website.
-They help with getting traffic to websites.
-If a website has social media accounts lined to it, you are strongly urged to sell them or buy them together with the website in one package.
-High value social media accounts add value to the website.

 In conclusion, every website has its unique value.
 Whether you are a website buyer or seller, analyse the value of a website carefully before resting on a final monetary value.
 We have identified and explained the major factors you should use when analyzing a website for its monetary value.
 Use them to arrive at a fair estimate of the value of any website.